ruszkipista/cims03-my-car/README.md

 # [My Car Administration](https://my-car-ruszkipista.herokuapp.com/)
 Track the cost and fuel consumption of the fleet of cars in the family!
 While recording transactions is straightforward for all family members, there are administrative aspects of the database, which need steady hands.
 Hence I wrote this CRUD web application to maintain the My Car app's database.
 (The My Car app itself is a separate development endeavour though).
 Inspired by my own car cost tracking spreadsheet and the "Task Manager" code along mini project in the Code Institute curriculum.

 The Project's aim is to demonstrate backend focused development skills coupled with CRUD operations on Non-SQL database.
-Written in Python using Flask and MongoDB-Atlas, styled with Material Design Bootstrap.
+It is written in Python using Flask and MongoDB-Atlas, styled with Material Design Bootstrap.
 This project is my third milestone in obtaining the [Full Stack Web Development](https://codeinstitute.net/full-stack-software-development-diploma/) diploma from [Code Institute](https://codeinstitute.net/)

 ![the webpage on different devices](./docs/responsive-am-i.png "the webpage on different size devices")